2015 Baltimore Ravens season

 The 2015 season was the Baltimore Ravens' 20th in the National Football League (NFL) and their eighth under head coach John Harbaugh.
 Although picked by some, including Sports Illustrated's Peter King, to reach the Super Bowl, they had a disappointing season due to devastating injuries to team starters.
 14 of their games were decided by 8 points or less and Joe Flacco, Justin Forsett, Steve Smith, Sr., and Terrell Suggs all suffered season ending injuries.
 They were eliminated from playoff contention in Week 14 with a loss to the Seattle Seahawks, in which they also suffered their ninth loss, resulting their first losing season in the Harbaugh era and first since the collapse of the Brian Billick era.
 Ultimately the Ravens finished with a 5–11 record and twenty-two players ended the season on Injured Reserve.
 The 5–11 record is their worst since the 2007 season.
+This was the Ravens' only losing season from 2008 to 2020.

-On a side note, as of 2022, their 20-19 loss to the Atlanta Falcons on September 3 remains the last time the Ravens have lost a preseason game, having won an NFL-record 23 consecutive preseason games ever since.
+The Ravens lost to the Falcons, 20–19, in a preseason game on September 3.
+This is notable because they would go on an NFL-record 24-game winning streak in the preseason afterwards.